pjechris/CohesionKit/README.md

 identityMap.find(Book.self, id: "ADD") // A Dance with Dragons
 ```

-You can also modify any of them however you want:
+You can also modify any of them however you want.
+Notice the change is visible from the object itself AND from aggregate objects:

 ```swift
 let newAuthor = Author(id: 1, name: "George R.R MartinI")